yearn/yearn-api-archived/services/tvl/readme.md

   - Sum up Strategy Holdings in USD.
   - Subtract WETH, TUSD, and DAI Strategy Holdings since these are all delegated to yCRV.
   - Subtract USDT, USDC, and aLINK strategy since they all feed to 3pool.
 LINK doesn't have a separate strategy.
+  - Subtract mUSD Strategy Holdings since these are in the mUSD3crv vault.
 - **Total Vault Holdings**
   - Sum up Vault Holdings in USD.
-  - Subtract Strategy Holdings for ETH, DAI, and TUSD since all are in yCRV Vault.
+  - Subtract Strategy Holdings for EURS, ETH, DAI, and TUSD since all are in yCRV Vault.
   - Subtract Strategy Holdings for aLINK, USDC, and USDT and subtract Vault Holdings for LINK since these are all in the 3pool Vault.
+  - Subtract mUSD Strategy Holdings since these are in the mUSD3crv vault.
 - **Total Value Locked**
   - Start with Total Vault Holdings.
   - Add Total Earn Holdings.